Mo-Rahemi/SignalRGameServerSample/README.md

 **Build Prerequisites :**
 * .net 6
 * visual studio 2022 (you can download free version here https://visualstudio.microsoft.com/downloads/) or any IDE you like.

+a sample unity webgl game made with this server can be found in this link : https://github.com/Mo-Rahemi/WebGlGameWithSignalRClient